Ease your aches and pains, improve balance, feel calmer and enjoy movement and the rest of life more with the Alexander Technique.

 As well as teaching the technique to improve well-being and relieve chronic pain, Jenny’s other particular interests include

-- using the technique within education – helping teachers and older students manage stress, improve their presentation and communication skills and build confidence
+- education – helping teachers and older students manage stress, improve their presentation and communication skills and build confidence

-- helping runners run more easily, more enjoyably and with less injury
+- running – run more easily, more enjoyably and with less injury

 - using the technique to help children and adults with disabilities or special needs